forestgrape/coronavirus/2_biological/life-forms.md

 * dsRNA = Double strand RNA
 * ssRNA-RT = DNA-RNA reverse transcribing
 * dsDNA = Double stranded DNA (all cellular life forms)

+#### Notes on Storage
+* only dsDNA forms are able to encode all enzymes for their entire metabolism and are able do photosynthesis on todays earth.
+All other life forms are dependent on some enzymes produced by dsDNA forms and are called [viruses](../2_biological/viruses.md#virus).
+* Some forms of life alternate the storage formats through their life cycle: ssRNA-RT (retroviruses).

 ## Ways of Life